Senate GOP approves framework for Trump's tax breaks and spending cuts after late-night session

 The framework now goes to the House, where Speaker Mike Johnson, R-La., could bring it up for a vote as soon as next week as he works toward a final product by Memorial Day.

 The House and Senate need to resolve their differences.
-The House Republicans had already approved their version, with $4.5 trillion in tax breaks over 10 years and some $2 trillion in budget cuts and savings pointed at changes to Medicaid, food stamps and other programs, and some have panned the Senate GOP's approach.
+The House Republicans had already approved their version, with $4.5 trillion in tax breaks over 10 years and some $2 trillion in budget cuts pointed at changes to Medicaid, food stamps and other programs, and some have panned the Senate's approach.

 Throughout the day, the debate was generally one-sided, as Democrats took full advantage of the all-night voting frenzy.
 Pizza was wheeled in on a cart, for Republicans.
 Tacos, for Democrats.

-Republicans used their majority to swat back all the Democrats' amendments, often in rambunctious voice votes.
-A few Democratic proposals, however, did draw some GOP support, including those to protect Medicaid, Social Security and the bargaining rights of federal workers, a potential sign of unrest ahead.
+Republicans used their majority to swat back the Democrats' amendments, often in rambunctious voice votes.
+A few Democratic proposals, however, did draw some GOP support, including those to protect health care, Social Security and the bargaining rights of federal workers, a potential sign of unrest ahead.

 Collins said she voted against the full package because potential Medicaid cuts in the underlying House bill “would be very detrimental to a lot of families and disabled individuals and seniors in my state.”